steveklabnik/reference/src/trait-bounds.md

 ```

 Higher-ranked lifetimes may also be specified just before the trait, the only
-difference is the scope of the lifetime parameter, which extends only to the
+difference is the [scope][hrtb-scopes] of the lifetime parameter, which extends only to the
 end of the following trait instead of the whole bound.
 This function is
 equivalent to the last one.